 If you're new to making cake truffles, don't miss this step-by-step cake truffle tutorial.
 The ingredients are slightly different, but the method of making and dipping the truffles is the same.

-- 1/2 – 1 cup prepared frosting, vanilla or cream cheese variety
+- 1/2 to 1 cup frosting (prepared vanilla or cream cheese variety)

 1. Crumble the banana bread into a large bowl and work it between your hands until it is in small pieces.

 2. Add 1/2 cup of the frosting into the bowl and stir it with a rubber spatula until the mixture is well-combined.
 It should be very moist and hold together if you squeeze a ball of it between your fingers, but not too wet or greasy.
 Depending on the texture of your banana bread, you may need to add up to 1/2 cup more frosting to get it to the desired consistency.

 3. Using a small cookie or candy scoop, scoop out small 1-inch balls of candy and roll them between your palms until they are round.
 Place the truffles on a baking sheet covered with waxed paper, and refrigerate them until they're chilled.
 They won't get hard, but they will firm up a little.
 The truffles can be made in advance and kept covered in the refrigerator for several days until you're ready to dip them.

 4. When you're ready to dip them, place the candy coating in a medium microwave-safe bowl and microwave it until melted, stirring after every 30 seconds to prevent overheating.
 Stir until the coating is melted and smooth.